 Options for particular checks

-modernize-use-nullptr check to replace any NULL-like macros with
+modernize-use-nullptr check to replace any

-Tuning checks from the editor
+Tuning checks in the editor

 To suppress a Clang-Tidy check for a particular line, use the Suppress "check_name" for line option.
 CLion will add a